isuckatlinux/isuckatlinux.github.io/_posts/2022-07-07-storing-api-credentials -in-Python.md

 ## Good practices

 * Storing credentiales in plain text files:
     A better aproach for storing API credentials is creating a file with the user and password you need.
-If you are using git to develop your software the credential file name must be added to the *.gitignore* file.
+If we are using git to develop your software the credential file name must be added to the *.gitignore* file.
 By doing this you will keep your credentials in a safer way.
-Keep in mind that this kind of workflow doesn't stop your credentials to be compromised if you get hacked.
+Keep in mind that this kind of workflow doesn't stop our credentials to be compromised if we get hacked.
     In resume, this is a better way to work but not the safest at all.

 * Asking for the credentials in every execution:
     This is a really safe way to manage credentials.
-With the *getpass* python library you can get the credentials and save them into variables.
+With the *getpass* python library we can get the credentials and save them into variables.
     As you can guess this practice is as secure as inefficient.
-You would have to input the user and password every time which could be very tedious and unproductive.
+We would have to input the user and password every time which could be very tedious and unproductive.

     ```python
     import getpass